mgrahamjo/breadbox/README.md

 If you don't specify a template, Protein will look for a template that matches the name of the route.
 In the example above, it would look for `views/index.html`.

-To specify a template other than the default, resolve the response with an array containing the context object and the template path (relative to the views folder).
+To specify a template other than the default, pass the template path (relative to the views folder) as the second argument when you resolve the response.

 For example: